 Festival History and Black Hills Information

-The Black Hills Bluegrass Festival started in 1980, finding a home at the Mystery Mountain Resort and Campground in 1995.
-That same year, the festival inaugurated a natural amphitheater nestled among the pines, south of Rapid City, South Dakota, which is located just 16 miles from Mt.
-Rushmore National Monument.
+The Black Hills Bluegrass Festival started in 1980, finding a home at the Mystery Mountain Resort and Campground in 1995 in a natural amphitheater nestled among the pines, south of Rapid City, South Dakota.